vmario89/Attraccess/docs/developer/plugins.md

 | `sidebar.label` | The text displayed in the sidebar                       |
 | `sidebar.icon`  | The icon component for the sidebar item                 |

-The Attraccess router system is built on [React Router](https://reactrouter.com/), so your routes will be integrated into the application's routing hierarchy.
+The FabAccess router system is built on [React Router](https://reactrouter.com/), so your routes will be integrated into the application's routing hierarchy.
 This means you can:

 - Access URL parameters with React Router's hooks
 - Create nested routes within your plugin